Exploiting segmentation labels and representation learning to forecast therapy response of PDAC patients: Methods

 \subsection{Stage I: Slice Classification}

 In order to limit the search space along the $z$-Dimension of a CT scan, we train a binary classifier which predicts for each slice whether it contains at least one pancreas or tumour pixel.
 Compared to a full segmentation model, this has the advantage of being very robust, and the model can be trained very efficiently and evaluated on large datasets while re-using the segmentation labels.
-To account for the three-dimensional structure of the task, we apply a Long Short-Term Memory (LSTM) cell after a $2$-D encoder, turning the model into a $2.5$-D classifier.
-This approach functions well, as we can leverage prior knowledge of our target, i.e. that it is a single continuous object within the scan.
+To account for the three-dimensional structure of the task, we apply a Long Short-Term Memory (LSTM) cell after a $2$-D encoder.
+The LSTM consecutively receives extracted image features and thus holds information about previous slices, turning the model into a $2.5$-D classifier.
+As the $2$-D encoder, we employ a ResNet50 pre-trained on ImageNet \cite{deng2009imagenet}.
+The single LSTM cell following the encoder has $1024$ as the hidden size.
+Our $2.5$-D approach is based on the notion that we can leverage prior knowledge of the classification target, i.e. that it is a single continuous object within the scan.
 Moreover, we post-process the predictions and automatically include slices between positively classified slices, as we know that these contain the organ of interest.
-This technique leads to a slice-wise prediction accuracy of $90.7\%$.